 Windows 8 provides improved protection from malicious software that tries to masquerade itself as part of a genuine app to infect a system.
 To prevent these "DLL pre-loading" attacks, Windows provides a new set of APIs that developers can use to ensure that only their app is loaded.

-Enterprise app deployment (IT, Dev)
+Enterprise app deployment

-Developers who are part of enterprises can load apps onto their Windows PCs, bypassing the Windows Store.
+Enterprise developers can bypass the Windows Store when loading apps onto Windows PCs.
 An app that’s created in-house can stay within the corporate firewall and be deployed to Windows PCs.
-These enterprise apps must also be signed—either with an Authenticode certificate recognized by Windows from well-known app signing authorities, or a certificate associated with an internal corporate Certificate Authority (so long as the client PC has the certificates to recognize the signed app).
+These enterprise apps must also be signed—either with an Authenticode certificate recognized by Windows from a well-known app signing authority, or a certificate associated with an internal corporate Certificate Authority (so long as the client PC has the certificates to recognize the signed app).

 Phone as a smart card

 Compliant smartphones can act as a strong authentication device, just like a smart card.
 Windows 8 includes support for crypto-capable Bluetooth devices, making it possible to use them to authenticate to Windows and other online services that support smart card authentication.
 For example, a user who has previously paired a phone with a Windows 8 PC could use a Bluetooth phone to log on to the PC.
-Windows 8 can detect that the phone is in range and establish a connection to the phone so the user can enter a simple PIN, just like with a smart card.
+Windows 8 can detect that the phone is in range and establish a connection to the phone so the user can enter a PIN, just like with a smart card.

 TPM as a smart card